Freedom House Museum

-- Check this page or see the Calendar for special programs and tours and for any changes to the schedule.
+- Check this page for any changes in the weekly schedule.

 Admission is $5 per person.
 Tickets can be purchased at the door.

 Admission includes a powerful exhibit in the basement of the building, which was once part of a larger complex used by the slave trading firm Franklin and Armfield.
 Through first-person accounts of enslaved men and women and details from the business, encounter the harsh reality of the domestic slave trade and Alexandria's role.

 - Plan at lease 45 minutes for your visit.

 - The museum is recommended for ages 8+.

 - Please note that the majority of the exhibit is down a flight of stairs in the basement of this historic building.